 - 1 dose Mesophilic Hard Curd Starter Culture.

-- 1/4 rennet tablet or 1/4 teaspoon liquid rennet diluted in 1/2 cup of demineralised or non-chlorinated water.
+- 1/4 teaspoon liquid rennet or 1/4 of a rennet tablet diluted or dissolved in 1/2 cup of non-chlorinated water.

 - Mix your Calcium Chloride solution into your 4 litres of milk.